openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 ## Security

-The connection to the NATS broker may optionally be secured using TLS.
+The connection to a NATS server may optionally be secured using TLS.

 The required contents of the `security` section depends on the value of `security-type`.